SideStore/SideStore-Docs/guides/custom-anisette.md

 ## Done

-SideStore will now use your new custom Anisette server, and your account should not get locked.
+SideStore will now use your new custom anisette server, and your account should not get locked.